Episcopalians are just Catholics without the Pope, right?

 What about "Evangelical"?
 Does that term fit you?

 The modern Evangelical movement has come out of Protestant Fundamentalism, and focuses on a very narrow set of biblical and political issues.
 That is not our historical background, and we have a much broader set of concerns.

 In a different sense, though, we really are evangelical.
 The Greek word ευαγγελιον (good news) became the modern English word "evangel," and our history is very tightly involved with telling the good news of Jesus Christ.
-Our Presiding Bishop, Michael Curry, likes to refer to us as The Jesus Movement.
+Our Presiding Bishop, Michael Curry, likes to refer to us as The Episcopal Branch of The Jesus Movement.
 But we are not part of the political movement known as the Evangelicals.